Stanford-Health/wearipedia/docs/source/install.md

 git pull origin master
 ```

-If you want to install SymPy, but still want to use the git version, you can run
+If you want to install Wearipedia, but still want to use the git version, you can run
 from your repository:

 ```